shivannis/xandr-docs-public/xandr-docs/articles/invest/server-side-conversion-pixels.md

 - Server-side pixels cannot be used to add or remove users from segments.
 However, a normal, client-side pixel can add or remove users from segments; see [Conversion Pixels Advanced](./conversion-pixels-advanced.md).

-- The `sspdata` parameter must be the last parameter listed in the conversion call sent from the attribution server to Xandr.
+- The `sspdata` parameter must be the last parameter listed in the conversion call sent from the attribution server to Microsoft Advertising.

 - Server-side pixel data tokens typically have a period at the end, which must be included in calls.

 ## Investigations

-To investigate issues or discrepancies with server-side pixels, Xandr must be provided with verbose logs of the pixel fires because these calls provide the information needed to do an investigation.
+To investigate issues or discrepancies with server-side pixels, Microsoft Advertising must be provided with verbose logs of the pixel fires because these calls provide the information needed to do an investigation.

 ## Alternate use case: Post-view conversions